microsoft/microsoft-ui-xaml/docs/roadmap.md

 [Stable release channel for the Windows App SDK](https://docs.microsoft.com/windows/apps/windows-app-sdk/stable-channel)

-There's also a version of WinUI 3 available that includes experimental features.
+We also ship experimental features as we develop them.
 You can read more about the Windows App SDK Experimental releases at the following documentation.
 Note that Experimental releases have limitations and known issues, so they are not equipped for production apps.

 [Experimental release channel for the Windows App SDK](https://docs.microsoft.com/windows/apps/windows-app-sdk/experimental-channel).

 ### Features by release
 Legend:

 &#128994; - Available as supported feature

 &#128311; - Available as experimental feature

 Blank -  Not available

 **WinUI 3 - Windows App SDK 1.0** is our latest release.
-For a detailed look at the features we're targeting in WinUI 3 in 2022, check out the [Windows App SDK feature roadmap]().
+For a detailed look at the features we're targeting in WinUI 3 in 2022, check out the [Windows App SDK feature roadmap](https://github.com/microsoft/WindowsAppSDK/blob/main/docs/roadmap.md).

 | Customer Capability | Project Reunion 0.5 <br/>(March 2021) | Windows App SDK 0.8 <br/>(June 2021) | Windows App SDK 1.0 <br/> (November 2021) |
 | ------------------- | -------------------------------- | ------------------------------- | ----------------------------- |